 After investing your time and energy into helping a foster child through a difficult time, it’s inevitable that you’ll miss them when they leave.
 More often than not, they’ll have gone through significant changes for the better and you’ll feel proud to have been a part of it.
 So you should take solace in that.

 The best way to get past the period of missing your foster children is to take on your next one and start making a difference again.
 Eventually it will get easier to say goodbye, and you can always stay in touch if it’s what both you and your foster child want.

 As ever, you’re not alone in going through anything fostering-related.
-Your supporting social worker, peer groups and NFA Fostering Family support network will always be by your side.
+Your supporting social worker, peer groups and National Fostering Group support network will always be by your side.
 So focus on the difference you’ve made and don’t worry.

 We fully understand saying goodbye to a child you have been caring for may be emotional and we will be there if you need us.
 Many of our team members have previously been foster carers, so have first hand experience and have developed strategies to help a child move on from your care – so we can support you during this time of change.